jcorbin/home/README.md

-# searchmatch.vim
+# searchmatch.vim -- Easy search highlight pinning in Vim with :match

-Makes :match et al easier to use.

 So if you're a frequent user of Vim's `hlsearch` feature, you may find yourself wishing that you could highlight multiple searches.
 Well Vim has support for